Diagnosing Challenges in Your Organization, and Designing and Implementing Robust, Workable Solutions

 Read the full bio for Brenda Barker Scott

-Françoise is a major contributor to the field of Organizational Development, with an emphasis on leadership and systems transformation.
-Through a variety of interventions, she helps individuals, organizations and communities enhance their leadership capacity.
-Her practice takes her within Canada and internationally.
-Françoise is a Certified Professional Coach, and she leverages coaching in her...
+Françoise is a major contributor to the OD field, with an emphasis on leadership and systems transformation, helping individuals, organizations and communities enhance their leadership capacity for performance and sustainability.
+In 2016, she...

 Read the full bio for Françoise Morissette

 *The roster of speakers is subject to change.